stallman-j/LaTekonomer/README.md

 ## Installation

 Your prerequisites and installation steps will depend on how you're anticipating you'll use these templates.
-Let's go through the setup from least to most overhead.
+Let's go through the

 ### Copying the LaTekonomer Overleaf Template